commanman/day2/README.md

 1. #####19-Jun-2018#####
 * Choose a programming language you want to learn
-* Write Hello world a program
+* Write a Hello world program
-* Learn about how to write comments in a program and Describe each purpose of each line in your program
+* Learn about how to write comments in a program and Describe purpose of each line in your program